mdfnam/QnA/Approach for Learning.md

 ### Different Approaches
 Now we will discuss about the two approaches that people typically take when learning any language.
-- **Approach 1:** To start with the skills required for speaking.
+- **Approach 1:** Starting with speaking skills.
 - **Aprroach 2:** Starting with reading skills and then comprehending the written text.

 ### Our Approach
 Since our main focus is on comprehending the Quranic text, we will be adopting the second approach.
-Now, let's explore the reasons for not choosing the first approach and why we are opting for the second approach:
+Now, let's explore the reasons for not choosing the first approach and why we are opting for the second approach with the perspective of understanding quranic arabic:
-- **Problem with Apporach 1:** A common issue arises when various language programs prioritize speaking skills at the expense of understanding written text.
-These programs focus on teaching you how to construct sentences from your thoughts, but they may not place sufficient emphasis on the crucial aspect of understanding written text.
-Furthermore, these language programs often focus on Modern Standard Arabic (MSA) rather than classical Arabic.
-Consequently, even after years of study, when you read the Quran, you might not feel a strong connection.
+- **Problem with Apporach 1:** A common issue arises when we prioritize speaking skills at the expense of understanding written text.
+In such cases, we are taught only how to construct sentences from our thoughts, with insufficient emphasis placed on the crucial aspect of understanding the written text.
+Consequently, even after years of study, when we read the Quran, we might not feel a strong connection.
 This happens because the emphasis was on output (speaking) rather than input (understanding what you read).
-- **Why to choose Approach 2:** When studying Arabic as a Muslim, a primary motivation is often the desire to connect with the Quran when we hear it being recited or while we are reading it.
-Therefore, the top priority is given to the skills of listening and reading Classical Arabic with comprehension.
-Developing proficiency in these skills will lead to a deep moral connection with the Quran.
-At the beginner level, comprehension through listening is more challenging than comprehension through reading, primarily due to the difference in pace, making it difficult for learners to keep up while simultaneously processing the information.
-Reading, on the other hand, allows learners to control the pace, enabling them to comprehend each word more effectively.
-Therefore, we should start by mastering reading with comprehension.
+- **Why to choose Approach 2:** When studying Arabic as a Muslim, a primary motivation often lies in the desire to connect with the Quran while reading.
+Therefore, top priority is given to developing skills in reading Classical Arabic with comprehension.
+Proficiency in these skills will lead to a deep moral connection with the Quran.
+Thus, it is crucial to start by mastering the art of reading with comprehension.

 ### Prerequisite For This Course
 - A fundamental prerequisite for undertaking this course is having the ability to read Arabic, particularly Quranic Script.
 Without this foundational skill, you cannot pursue this particular course.